Identifying and Mitigating Privacy Risks Stemming from Language Models: A Survey: Introduction

 \section{Introduction}

-\looseness=-1 Recently, we have seen rapid advances in the development and deployment of Language Models (LMs).
-This includes a trend towards increasingly large, data-hungry models pre-trained on vast datasets, which may be fine-tuned on domain-specific data and tasks.
-LMs promise to bring real-world benefits to a wide range of fields, including those that rely on highly sensitive datasets such as law and healthcare, and are now an integral part of many production systems, including dynamic chatbots, home AI assistants, auto-complete, software writing, search engines, legal paraphrasing and drafting~\cite{shaghaghian2020customizing, chalkidis2020legal}, electronic health record analysis~\cite{yang2022large}, and analysis of DNA, RNA and protein sequences~\cite{benegas2022dna, li2021bioseq}.
-Additionally, public awareness and use of these models has rapidly increased, as exemplified by the widespread use of ChatGPT amongst the general public.
+There have been significant advances in recent years in developing and deploying Large Language Models (LLMs).
+This includes a trend towards increasingly large, data-hungry models pre-trained on extensive datasets.
+LLMs promise to bring real-world benefits to many fields, including those that rely on highly sensitive datasets, such as healthcare~\cite{yang2022large,benegas2022dna, li2021bioseq}.
+LLMs are now an integral part of many production systems, including dynamic chatbots, software writing, search engines, legal paraphrasing and drafting~\cite{shaghaghian2020customizing, chalkidis2020legal}, electronic health record~\cite{yang2022large} and DNA, RNA and protein analysis~\cite{benegas2022dna, li2021bioseq}.
+Public awareness and use of these models have also rapidly increased, evident in the widespread adoption of ChatGPT amongst the general public.

-However, such models present a range of risks including around privacy.
-It has been shown that Machine Learning (ML) models can memorise and leak information about their training data, thus not protecting training data privacy by default ~\cite{shokri2017membership, yeom2018privacy}.
-As LMs have grown in size, the potential of LMs to memorise aspects of their training data has also come to light~\cite{shokri2017membership, yeom2018privacy, carlini2019secret, carlini2021extracting, thomas2020investigating, ramaswamy2020training, carlini2022quantifying, mccoy2021much}, posing significant privacy risks.
-What is worse, it has been shown that out-of-distribution data points are the most vulnerable to memorisation, even when the model does not overfit to the training data~\cite{carlini2019secret}.
-Such data points are often those most likely to contain information which presents a privacy risk.
+However, LLMs present a range of privacy risks.
+It has been demonstrated that Machine Learning (ML) models can inadvertently memorize and disclose information from their training data, termed training data leakage~\cite{shokri2017membership, yeom2018privacy}, jeopardizing the privacy of the data they were trained on.
+In addition to privacy risks generally across ML models~\cite{song2021systematic, salem2023sok, rigaki2023survey}, LLMs bring unique privacy challenges~\cite{brown2022does} related to their training data, size, emergent abilities~\cite{wei2022emergent} and usage.

-Private data is often used to train and, particularly, to fine-tune and compress LMs.
-Trained LMs are usually made available (in full, or via API access) to a user base who do not have direct access to the training data, raising privacy concerns if information can be leaked.
-In addition, the unintentional release of large LMs, such as Meta's LLaMA model, which was leaked online\footnote{\url{https://www.theverge.com/2023/3/8/23629362/meta-ai-language-model-llama-leak-online-misuse}}, could pose a risk to those whose data was used for training (including personal information intended only to be shared with the user's immediate network).